 Originally published February 14, 2012

 Mom loved Dad more than anything in the world – despite his “imperfections” – and she was devastated at his passing.
-Every time that I spoke to my Mom – either on the phone or during one of my visits – she mentioned my Dad and how she missed him.
-She often told me how proud he was of me – and that he really, really loved me.
-I remember crying, the first time she told me.
-“Why couldn’t he ever just tell me?”, I would ask.
+Every time that I spoke to my Mom on the phone – she mentioned my Dad and how she missed him.

-I really miss my Dad now.
-I miss my Mom too, but she passed knowing how much I loved her.
-She knew that I would love her Forever & Ever.
-I hope my Dad passed knowing that I loved him….
+I miss my Dad now.
+I miss my Mom too, but she passed knowing how much I loved her, and that it was forever and ever.

 All My Love,

 Forever and Ever,